 About the Discovery Prize

 The Discovery Prize was established in 2013 with a generous donation from the Stony Brook Foundation’s Board of Trustees as a way to advance pioneering scientific breakthroughs at a time when the primary source of support for basic research (i.e., the federal government) is dwindling.

 It is a pathway to capitalize on new technologies, new innovations, new ideas and the urgency to move discovery-driven knowledge forward by investing private dollars in basic research that is free of commercial or political pressures.
-The Discovery Prize is also a means to support the career of a rising star on the Stony Brook faculty whose ideas may be so revolutionary and so contrary to convention that funding agencies would be unlikely to provide support.
+The Discovery Prize is also a means to advance the career of a rising star on the Stony Brook faculty whose ideas may be so revolutionary and so contrary to convention that funding agencies would be unlikely to provide support.

-Stony Brook has a history of encouraging untethered pursuit of scientific discovery, as demonstrated by the paradigm shifting work of Nobel Laureate Professors Paul Lauterbur and C.N.
+Stony Brook has a history of encouraging untethered pursuit of scientific discovery, as demonstrated by the paradigm-shifting work of Nobel Laureate Professors Paul Lauterbur and C.N.
 Yang.
-In keeping with our goal of supporting early-career faculty, eligibility is open to faculty members who — at the time of application — have a tenure-track assistant professor appointment or are no more than five years beyond tenure and promotion at the Associate Professor level.
+In keeping with our goal of supporting early-career faculty, eligibility is open to faculty who, at the time of application, has a tenure-track Assistant Professor appointment or is no more than five years beyond tenure and promotion at the Associate Professor level.
 The proposed research project may emerge from a single discipline or may be interdisciplinary involving multiple SBU faculty.
 The lead PI, however, must fit the eligibility criteria described above.

 The proposed work must be basic research that is discovery driven and creates new knowledge.
 Research that is primarily translational in nature (i.e., seeks to apply existing knowledge) or that has been funded in the past is not eligible.